Capu720/Proyect_photo_album/README.md

 This project is about a photo album that you can do the next things

 *Select a photo
 *Upload photos to the server
 *Add some information to the photos
 *Download photos
 *Make presentation mode to view them

-*Zoom fora photo
+*Zoom to a photo

-This project was develop by ESCOM students¿
+This project was develop by ESCOM students

 Enjoy it :)